 What Is Oral Cancer?

-Oral or mouth cancer reveals itself as a growth or sore in the mouth or throat that doesn’t go away with time.
-Oral cancer symptoms include:
+Oral or mouth cancer most often manifests itself as a persistent growth or sore in the mouth or throat.
+Symptoms of oral cancer include:

-- Red or white patches on the lining of the mouth or tongue
+- Patches of red or white on the lips or tongue line

-- Sores on the face, neck, or mouth that do not heal
+- Unhealing sores on the face, neck, or mouth

-- A change in the way your dentures fit
+- A change in the fit of your dentures

 What Is an Oral Cancer Screening?

-- A visual inspection of all the areas of your mouth and throat in an effort to locate any abnormalities, such as sores and red or white patches; this inspection includes the lips, cheeks, gums, tongue, floor of the mouth, roof of the mouth, and far-back section of your tongue
+- A visual examination of the lips, cheeks, gums, tongue, the floor of the mouth, the roof of the mouth, and far-back section of your tongue in order to find any abnormalities, such as sores and red or white patches; this inspection includes the lips, cheeks, gums, tongue, the floor of the mouth, the roof of the mouth, and far-back section of your tongue.

-- A check for suspicious lumps by palpating your mouth, jaw, and neck
+- Palpate your mouth, jaw, and neck for any suspicious lumps.

-Though most sores (one of the primary signs of oral cancer) are noncancerous, the screening alone can’t determine this.
-If an abnormality is found, Dr. Robinson may perform a biopsy (remove some cells for testing) or refer you to a mouth cancer specialist.
+Even while most sores (one of the most common indications of oral cancer) aren’t malignant, screening alone can’t tell.
+If an abnormality is discovered, your dentist may perform a biopsy (a procedure in which cells are removed for examination) or refer you to a mouth cancer specialist.